dotlang/language/doc/RFE.md

 `let process := (x:int) -> {print(x)}`
 Does it return a tuple which includes nothing? or just returns nothing.
 Let's use `$` for tuple literals.

+Y - semicolon can be confusing.
+Let's use `&`.